e-clawson/virtual-store/README.md

 - ability to search by title, genre
 - ability to add something to cart and delete something from cart
 - ability to check out
+- footer
+(practice wireframing and include that in the video demonstration)

 General File Structure:
 - index.html